 We hope the results compiled here will spark a discussion about gender imbalance in science journalism and generate suggestions for and movement toward solutions.
 For those who wish to dig deeper into the data, this spreadsheet contains our raw data and is available for anyone to mine.

-Guest contributor and Science Bylines Counting Project Co-chair Cynthia Graber is co-host of the award-winning podcast Gastropod.
+Science Bylines Counting Project Co-chair Cynthia Graber is co-host of the award-winning podcast Gastropod.
 She’s also a science journalist whose work has appeared in venues including Fast Company, The New Yorker, Orion, Slate, Studio 360, and many others, and she regularly podcasts for Scientific American.
 Find her on Twitter at @cagraber.

-Guest contributor and Science Bylines Counting Project Co-chair Katharine Gammon is a freelance science writer based in Santa Monica, California.
+Science Bylines Counting Project Co-chair Katharine Gammon is a freelance science writer based in Santa Monica, California.
 She has written for Wired, Scientific American, Discover, and The Guardian and blogs about baby brains at Popular Science.
 Follow her on Twitter @kategammon.